sunfounder/picar-x/docs/source/python/python_local_chatbot.rst

    import re
    import time
-   from robot_hat.llm import Ollama from robot_hat.stt import Vosk from robot_hat.tts import Piper
+   from picarx.llm import Ollama
+   from picarx.stt import Vosk
+   from picarx.tts import Piper

 Brings in the three subsystems you built earlier:
 **Vosk** for speech-to-text (STT), **Ollama** for the LLM, and **Piper** for text-to-speech (TTS).